 Benton Park West

-Benton Park West is a neighborhood rich in history with a strong sense of heritage.
-South and east of their historic service neighborhoods of Fox Park and Tower Grove East, DeSales’ would love to have more of a presence in this community.
-The neighborhood lies next to Gravois Park and Benton Park, and residents are within walking distance to the Historic Cherokee Shopping District.
-Cherokee Street is a hotspot of St. Louis in itself, and it brings a strong business and cultural presence to the neighborhood.
-Much of the architecture in Benton Park West dates back to the late 1800s-early 1900s, and residents take pride in their building’s handcrafted wood, brickwork, and stained glass.
-BPW is also an economically and ethnically diverse neighborhood that people love to call home.
+Benton Park West is a historic neighborhood with a strong sense of heritage.
+Located near Fox Park and Tower Grove East, it sits next to Gravois Park and Benton Park and is within walking distance of the Historic Cherokee Shopping District, a vibrant center for business and culture.
+Much of the neighborhood’s architecture dates to the late 1800s and early 1900s, featuring handcrafted wood, brickwork, and stained glass.
+Benton Park West is also an economically and ethnically diverse neighborhood that many residents proudly call home.

 STL Style House